8,000Units Under Management

 In the end, budgeting for emergencies and recurring expenses associated with your rental property will help you keep afloat even when you are just starting out.

-Make a Checklist As a First-Time Landlord
+Make a Checklist

 And that is just the beginning.
-It is key that you do not leave out a critical step—some regions have specific landlord-tenant laws that must be followed precisely when it comes to tenant placement.
+It is key that you do not leave out a critical step—some regions have specific landlord-tenant laws that must be followed precisely regarding tenant placement.

-If you do not want to deal with this hassle, or an angry tenant, a great solution is to hire a property management company to handle all communication with your tenants.
+If you do not want to deal with this hassle or an angry tenant, a great solution is to hire a property management company to handle all communication with your tenants.

 It is so easy to fall into the trap of letting a month or two of rent payments fall into the “Late” category.
 This is especially true if your tenant is genuinely a good person and has a seemingly legitimate excuse.
-However, in order to avoid this perpetual problem, and the possibility of a non-payment, it is best to set the rules hard and fast at the start of the lease term when it comes to paying rent.
+However, to avoid this perpetual problem and the possibility of non-payment, it is best to set the rules hard and fast at the start of the lease term when it comes to paying rent.
 Here are some things you should do:

 • Determine acceptable forms of payment